lukasloetkolben/OpenRelay/README.md

-# Opensource Relay for Openpilot
+# Open Source Relay for Openpilot

 If you have any questions contact me on Discord: loetkolben#2962